Henry Wadsworth Longfellow said it best: “Sunday is the golden clasp that binds together the volume of the week.”

 A fairly last-minute decision to race the Fiesta Island TT today resulted in another spontaneous decision: 50/50 bacon/sirloin burgers with a fellow TT-ing compadre.
 I steamed some broccoli to go with the fatty

 monstrosities morsels in vain hopes of upping the health quotient.

 Beating my previous best time of 28:54, I managed to go 28:46.
 Apparently the ticket to TT-ing success (for me) is a potpourri of rest, curry, bacon, beer, and cocktails.
 Why didn’t anybody tell me this before?
 The new time was good for both a personal best and overall lady of the day.
-My sweet little crew of friends stood by, shivering, while I waited for my usual six-pack, $15 gift card, and bar of Lindt chocolate.
-Might as well get that money-per-minute average down a little, right?
+My sweet little crew of friends stood by shivering while I waited for my usual six-pack, $15 gift card, and bar of Lindt chocolate.

-Once back in North County, we stopped for a fuel stop at the Encinitas gem Darshan bakery, where we put away six pastries, a brioche roll, a rustic roll, and three coffees between the four of us.
-Riding the high that only the mash-up of cocktail of sugar, caffeine, and gluten can bring, Beth and I hightailed it back to my place for an hour of trainer time.
-I threw a transition run on the end, got kicked off the golf course (yuppie scum) and am now kicked back to enjoy the rest of a day that seems unusually long, thanks to those pre-dawn wake up calls we racers know and love.
+Once back in North County, we stopped at the Encinitas gem Darshan bakery where we put away six pastries, a brioche roll, a rustic roll, and three coffees between the four of us.
+Riding the sugar high, Beth and I high-tailed it back to my place for an hour of trainer time.
+I threw a transition run on the end, got kicked off the golf course, and am now kicked back to enjoy the rest of the day.

 I don’t care that it’s grey outside—inside, the sun is shining on my patch of Sunday.